awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

 Download the latest version of IDT from [Supported Versions of AWS IoT Device Tester for AWS IoT Greengrass](dev-test-versions.md)\.
 Extract the software into a location on your file system where you have read and write permissions\.

+**Note**
+<a name="unzip-package-to-local-drive"></a>IDT does not support being run by multiple users from a shared location, such as an NFS directory or a Windows network shared folder\.
+Doing so may result in crashes or data corruption\.
+We recommend that you extract the IDT package to a local drive\.
 Windows has a path length limitation of 260 characters\.
-If you are using Windows, extract IDT for AWS IoT Greengrass into a root directory like `C:\ ` or `D:\` to keep your paths under the 260 character limit\.
+If you are using Windows, extract IDT to a root directory like `C:\ ` or `D:\` to keep your paths under the 260 character limit\.

 ## Create and Configure an AWS Account<a name="config-aws-account-for-idt"></a>

-Before you can use IDT for AWS IoT Greengrass, you must create an AWS account and configure permissions\.
-This is required so IDT can access AWS services and create AWS resources on your behalf, such as AWS IoT things, Greengrass groups, and Lambda functions\.
+Before you can use IDT for AWS IoT Greengrass, you must create an AWS account and configure permissions that IDT needs while running tests\.
+The permissions allow IDT to access AWS services and create AWS resources, such as AWS IoT things, Greengrass groups, and Lambda functions, on your behalf\.

 <a name="idt-aws-credentials"></a>To create these resources, IDT for AWS IoT Greengrass uses the AWS credentials configured in the `config.json` file to make API calls on your behalf\.
 These resources are provisioned at various times during a test\.

 **Note**
 Although most tests qualify for [AWS Free Tier](http://aws.amazon.com/free), you must provide a credit card when you sign up for an AWS account\.
 For more information, see [ Why do I need a payment method if my account is covered by the Free Tier?](http://aws.amazon.com/premiumsupport/knowledge-center/free-tier-payment-method/)\.

-Follow these steps to create and configure an AWS account, IAM user, and IAM policy that grants IDT for AWS IoT Greengrass permission to access resources on your behalf while running tests\.

-### Step 1: Create an AWS Account<a name="create-aws-account-for-idt"></a><a name="create-aws-account-steps"></a>
+### Step 1: Create an AWS Account<a name="create-aws-account-for-idt"></a>

+In this step, create and configure an AWS account\.
+If you already have an AWS account, skip to [Step 2: Configure Permissions for IDT](#configure-idt-permissions)\.<a name="create-aws-account-steps"></a>

 1. Open the [AWS home page](https://aws.amazon.com/), and choose **Create an AWS Account**\.
 **Note**